 Q2.1 Can transactions be conducted in both the primary and secondary markets?

-Q2.2 How will the Eurosystem conduct commercial paper purchases?
+Q2.2 How would the Eurosystem conduct commercial paper purchases?

-Purchases will be conducted through the Eurosystem’s eligible APP counterparties.
+Purchases would continue to be conducted through the Eurosystem’s eligible asset purchase programme (APP) counterparties.

 Q2.3 Can asset managers and non-bank financial institutions offer assets eligible for purchase under the APP and the PEPP?

 Asset managers and non-bank financial institutions are not eligible counterparties.
-However, the Eurosystem allows eligible counterparties to share offers of eligible securities on behalf of non-eligible counterparties, such as asset managers and non-bank financial institutions, under the APP and the PEPP.
+However, the Eurosystem allows eligible counterparties to share offers of eligible securities on behalf of non-eligible counterparties, such as asset managers and non-bank financial institutions, under the Eurosystem’s monetary policy purchase programmes.
 Although final responsibility for the offered assets remains entirely with the eligible counterparties, these counterparties can include the assets in the daily inventories that they share with the Eurosystem either by explicitly reporting which assets are offered on behalf of non-eligible counterparties or by aggregating them with their inventories.
 In periods of heightened investor uncertainty, this option can contribute to alleviating market tensions and supporting proper market functioning.

-Q2.4 Who conducts Eurosystem purchases of commercial paper?
+Q2.4 Who would conduct Eurosystem purchases of commercial paper?

-The six national central banks (NCBs) currently conducting CSPP purchases also carry out the commercial paper purchases on behalf of the Eurosystem.
-The NCBs conducting the purchases are the Nationale Bank van België/Banque Nationale de Belgique, Deutsche Bundesbank, Banco de España, Banque de France, Banca d’Italia and Suomen Pankki – Finlands Bank.
+The six NCBs currently conducting purchases of corporate sector debt instruments also carry out the commercial paper purchases on behalf of the Eurosystem.
+The NCBs conducting the purchases are: Nationale Bank van België/Banque Nationale de Belgique, Deutsche Bundesbank, Banco de España, Banque de France, Banca d’Italia and Suomen Pankki – Finlands Bank.
 The ECB coordinates these purchases, as it does for all purchase programmes.

 Limits and reporting

-Q3.1 Will there be any limits on the amount of commercial paper that the Eurosystem will purchase from each issuer?
+Q3.1 Are there any limits on the amount of commercial paper that the Eurosystem could purchase from each issuer?